Working parents urgently need increased support during the COVID-19 pandemic, according to...read more

 Try to get as much rest at home as you can because many of the symptoms are worse when you are tired or stressed.
 Most symptoms can be controlled by good diet, exercise, herbal remedies and a healthy positive attitude.

-Finally, remember you are not alone; by the end of 2013 there will be fifty million Women of Menopause.
+Finally, remember you are not alone – millions of women are going through exactly the same thing at the same time.
 See it doesn’t seem so bad now, does it?